ReedClanton/bash_base/spec/README.md

-# Unit Testing
+# Testing

+The [`shellspec`](https://github.com/shellspec/shellspec#testing-shell-functions) library is use for testing this repo.

-## Unit Testing Goals
+## Unit Test(s)

-Unit tests should:

-- Test the smallest possible unit of code in a single way.
-- Ensure no code outside of the function under test, or file if not encapelated in a function, should be executed.
+For info regarding unit tests, including goals, standards, directory structure, when tests should be split up into diffrent files, etc. see the [unit test README.md](unit/README.md).

-## Organization
+## Functional Test(s)

-TODO
+TODO: Not implemented.